dentarg/auth0-blog/_posts/2017-03-20-how-to-become-a-data-driven-marketer.md

 - date-post-name
 ---

 **TL;DR:** Data is a powerful marketing tool, but there's more to it than you think.
+Learn about how your marketing approach should use data in combination with buyer personas and lead generation.

 ---